gabbo89/EEA2024-2025/docs/3a3_methylation_distribution.md

 geom_density(alpha=.2,fill="#FF6666")
 ```

-The obtained graphs for CHG should look like:
+The obtained graphs for CHH should look like:

 | **histogram** | **density** |
 |:--------:|:---:|